-Nick Patsis (Cornet) has been an active music educator in the Palm Beach County schools for over thirty years.
+Nick Patsis (Cornet) has been an active music educator in the Palm Beach County schools for over forty two years.
 He received a Master of Arts in Teaching from Florida Atlantic University, a Bachelor of Music Education from Florida State University, and an Associates of Arts in Music from Palm Beach Community College.
 Mr. Patsis began his teaching career at Jupiter High School, where he served as Interim Band Director for a semester.
 In 1978, he accepted the position of Director of Bands at Congress Community Middle School, where he taught until 1987.
 In the fall of 1987, Mr. Patsis became the Director of Bands at Christa McAuliffe Middle School.
 He retired in May 2019 after teaching for 42 years.

 Mr. Patsis is the Co-Director of the Palm Beach County Band Camps, which he co-founded in 2001.
 While a full-time music educator, he maintains an active career as a freelance trumpet player.
 He has performed with Palm Beach Opera, Palm Beach Symphony, Orchestra Delray, Orchid City Brass Band, Florida Wind Symphony, Burt Reynolds Dinner Theater, Jupiter Theater, Ringling Brothers Barnum and Bailey Circus, Holliday on Ice, The Boca Pops, and numerous other professional and community organizations.